shinhugh/chat/README.md

 ### `/api/messages`

-The initial HTTP handshake request must contain a valid session token.
+The initial WebSocket handshake request must contain a valid session token.
 This enables the server to authenticate and identify the user.
 Failure to provide a valid token will immediately terminate the connection.
-Once the socket is established, the client no longer needs to send the session token in any form, but the server verifies the cached session token before each time that an incoming message is processed.
+Once the socket is established, the client no longer needs to send the session token in any form.
+The server verifies the cached session token before each time that an incoming message is processed.
 This prevents sockets from outliving expired session tokens.

 Socket communication between the server and client is done through JSON format.

-**Message to server**: Fetch the most recent messages, specifying the maximum batch size
+**Message to server**: Fetch the most recent messages, specifying the maximum batch size.

 ```
 {